gstangel/reddit_sentiment/README.md

 The postLimit variable limits how many posts are scraped from the subreddit.
 Be weary of pulling too much information at once, for every additional 100 posts, a 2 second delay is added.

-The result will be displayed in the console when the script has finihsed running.
+The result will be displayed in the console when the script has finised running.

 Here is a sample of what it will look like